mondo-mob/santas-helper/etc/docs/service-acc-setup.md

 ![Download Key](images/10-service-acc-download.png)

-You will need to rename this key to `configuration.json` and place this in the same directory as the `SantasHelper.ipynb` notebook - but his is explained in more detail in a later section.
+You will need to rename this key to `configuration.json` and place this in the same directory as the `SantasHelper.ipynb` notebook - but his is explained in more detail in the [Running the Notebook](running-the-notebook.md) section.

 ## IAM Setup